Of Counsel / LOS ANGELES, WASHINGTON, D.C.,

-Aaron B. Swerdlow is a transactional attorney at Gerard Fox Law with unique hands-on experience guiding entertainment and emerging technology clients with transactional, employment, and corporate law matters.
+Aaron B. Swerdlow is a corporate attorney at Gerard Fox Law with unique hands-on experience guiding entertainment and emerging technology clients with transactional, employment, and business law matters.

 As the general counsel of a boutique sports agency for five years, Mr. Swerdlow advised professional basketball coaches and retired NBA athletes on employment, licensing, sponsorship, estate planning, and equity investment matters.
 He worked with high-profile coaches and sports executives, including NBA coaches, general managers, team presidents, and NCAA head coaches, and managed the agency’s internal legal matters.
 He has assisted clients with the development and initial launch of new businesses, while also providing advice regarding corporate formation, intellectual property, and arbitration.

 Mr. Swerdlow worked as in-house counsel with a venture-backed technology start-up, where he negotiated partnerships with Fortune 500 companies and worked on finance and corporate transactions, including private equity, convertible debt, and private placement transactions.

 Mr. Swerdlow also worked for the athletic department at the University of Wisconsin-Madison, in commercial real estate development, and with two mid-sized east coast law firms.
 He served for four years as the Community Service Chair of the Georgetown Club of Los Angeles and maintains an active pro bono practice.